in , ,

 Fredrikstad is a magnificent, ancient fortified city that has been rather well-preserved lying on the banks of the Glomma river.
 A beautiful area to explore; the new waterfront is especially pleasing when the sun is shining; there are several pubs, cafes and restaurants for guests to enjoy.
 The certain attraction on the other bank, the ancient town, is Fredrikstad’s Kongsten fort and unique moat, which attracts visitors much.

-READ ALSO: Top 10 Most Beautiful Cities In Nigeria 2024
+READ ALSO: Top 10 Best Gospel Musicians In The World 2024

 9. Kristiansand